SanteonNL/shared-care-planning/input/pagecontent/overview.md

 ### Actors
 There are three actors in this Implementation Guide: The Care Plan User, Care Plan Contributor and Care Plan Service.
+Every care-provider has to implement the Care Plan User and Care Plan Contributor role, but in a (cross-organizational) CareTeam, just one care-provider needs to implement the Care Plan Service.

 #### Care Plan User
 The first actor is the Care Plan User (CP-User).
 It is an application/client rol that is acting on behalf of a real practitioner, patient or related person.
-This actor interacts with both the Care Plan Contributor(s) and the Care Plan Service.
+This actor interacts with both the Care Plan Contributor(s) and a Care Plan Service.
 This actor creates and updates the care plan and tasks/orders for other (future) Care Plan Contributors.
-The CP-User may also get data from the other Care Plan Contributor(s); CP-User will query the Care Plan service for the CarePlan and CareTeam-data to find at which organizations (or endpoints) other data could be reside.
-Every SCP-transaction is initiated or trigged by a Care Plan User, so any manipulation of data can be led back to a Care Plan User or responsible person.
+The CP-User may also retrieve data from the other Care Plan Contributor(s); CP-User will query the Care Plan service for the CarePlan and CareTeam-data to find at which organizations (or endpoints) other data could be reside.

-TODO: FHIR capabilitystatement ([example](https://profiles.ihe.net/ITI/mCSD/CapabilityStatement-IHE.mCSD.CareServicesSelectiveConsumer.html)) (mode=client):
-- POST/PUT CarePlan & Task
-- GET various FHIR resource types
+Every SCP-transaction is initiated or trigged by a Care Plan User, so any manipulation of data should be traceable to the Care Plan User and responsible person.
+The Care Plan User role is a superset of the Care Plan Contributor role.
+I.e. a Care Plan User will change to Care Plan Contributor as soon as the user or practitioner leaves.

 #### Care Plan Contributor
 The second actor is the Care Plan Contributor (CP-Contributor).
 The main responsibilities of a CP-Contributor is to respond to an incoming Task-requests or Task-updates and to authorize other CP-Users to query local data.

+Because the Care Plan Contributor is part of the Care Plan User role, the capabilities can be combined:

-TODO: FHIR capabilitystatement (mode=client):
+TODO: FHIR capabilitystatement ([example](https://profiles.ihe.net/ITI/mCSD/CapabilityStatement-IHE.mCSD.CareServicesSelectiveConsumer.html))(mode=client):
-- PUT Task
+- POST/PUT CarePlan & Task
-- GET CarePlan, CareTeam, Task, PractitionerRole, Organization to authorize CP-User to query data in the context of a CarePlan
+- GET various FHIR resource types

 TODO: FHIR capabilitystatement ([example](https://profiles.ihe.net/ITI/mCSD/CapabilityStatement-IHE.mCSD.CareServicesSelectiveSupplier.html)) (mode=server):
 - POST Notification (for a new/updated Task, CarePlan or CareTeam)